• HOME

 Time

-It took a while to complete- the given deadline was around 4 months to submit both the text and images.
+It took a while to complete- the initial given deadline was around 4 months to submit both the text and images.
 I then needed a number of weeks some time later to revise the page layouts and re-check over the edited text.

 Initial planning took a few weeks prior.
 I had already created a 30 page BLAD (book layout and design proposal) years ago, which helped speed the initial planning stages up, and of course aided in pitching the idea to the publisher.